-- Consider reducing taxable income below £150,000 to avoid 45% tax. - Pension contributions are one of the few ways to reduce taxable income. - For married couples / civil partners consider ensuring each has enough income to use their personal allowance: £12,500 in 2019/20. - If you are an individual earning over £100,000 for whom the personal allowance is being withdrawn, consider the options available. - If income is above £100,000, then pension contributions before 6 April 2020 can reduce income to £100,000 to restore all or part of a personal allowance which would otherwise be lost. - Consider reinvesting in tax free investments, such as ISAs, to replace taxable income and gains with tax free income and gains, or investment bonds that can deliver valuable tax deferment. - Investments delivering tax free, or potentially tax free, and/or tax deferred, income, can be beneficial for an individual in contrast to an income producing investment which might otherwise result in an erosion of personal allowances. - Note that once an investment bond gain is triggered, for example, by encashment, it is included in an individual's income without top slicing when assessing entitlement to the personal allowance. - Consider redistributing investment capital between spouses / civil partners to potentially reduce the rate of tax suffered on income and gains. - No capital gains tax (CGT) or income tax liability will arise on transfers between married couples or civil partners living together or where the asset to be transferred is an investment bond. - Any transfer must be done on a 'no-strings-attached' basis to ensure that the correct tax treatment applies. - This means investments must be fully transferred with no entitlement retained by the transferor.
+- Consider reducing taxable income below £150,000 to avoid 45% tax. - Pension contributions are one of the few ways to reduce taxable income. - For married couples/civil partners, consider ensuring each has enough income to use their personal allowance: £12,570 in 2022/23. - Also consider using the marriage allowance if one of you has very little income and the other is a basic rate taxpayer. - If you are an individual earning over £100,000 for whom the personal allowance is being withdrawn, consider the options available. - If income is above £100,000, then pension contributions before 6 April 2023 can reduce income to £100,000 to restore all or part of a personal allowance which would otherwise be lost. - Consider reinvesting in tax-free investments, such as ISAs, to replace taxable income and gains with tax-free income and gains, or investment bonds that can deliver valuable tax deferment. - Investments delivering tax-free, or potentially tax-free, and/or tax-deferred, income, can be beneficial for an individual in contrast to an income-producing investment which might otherwise result in an erosion of personal allowances. - Note that once an investment bond gain is triggered, for example, by encashment, it is included in an individual's income without top-slicing when assessing entitlement to the personal allowance. - Consider redistributing investment capital between spouses / civil partners to potentially reduce the rate of tax suffered on income and gains. - No capital gains tax (CGT) or income tax liability will arise on transfers between married couples or civil partners living together or where the asset to be transferred is an investment bond. - Any transfer must be done on a 'no-strings-attached' basis to ensure that the correct tax treatment applies. - This means investments must be fully transferred with no entitlement retained by the transferor.